flaviovs/sitar/README.md

 --------

 * Incremental backups - after a full backup, sitar backs up only changed files.
-That means faster backups, and less space used by your S3 buckets.
+That means faster backups, less bandwidth used for saving backups, and less space used by your S3 buckets.

 * Standards compatibility - sitar uses GNU tar(1) for all backups.
 This allows you to use the tools you are already familiar